 This web site exists to explain and promote books which had their genesis in a horrifying discovery accidentally made in March of 2006.

 Details are available by clicking the 'About the Author' tab on the side bar.

 Link to 3 minute video from the author.

-Bookmark this page to come back and review monthly 'Updates & Comments' on the side bar.
+Bookmark this page to come back and review regular 'Updates & Comments' on the side bar.

 'The Mormon Delusion' Volumes 1-5 are available